-With the Task Manager open, head over to the performance tab, and look for the GPU usage as shown below.
+With the Task Manager open, head to the performance tab and look for the GPU usage, as shown below.

-If you have two graphics cards, like I do, then you will have both of them listed in the menu.
+If you have two graphics cards, as I do, you will have both listed in the menu.
 When sitting idle, the integrated graphics card is the one being used.

 Therefore, you can check how much a difference in usage two more monitors can have on it.

-When idle, there is literally no difference when using single or dual monitors, they both sit at 0%.
+When idle, there is no difference when using single or dual monitors.
+They both sit at 0%.

-Of course, when you perform simple actions like move a window around, open an app, the usage of the GPU will increase, but this increase will be consistent with both single and dual screen setups.
+Of course, when you perform simple actions like moving a window around or opening an app, the usage of the GPU will increase, but this increase will be consistent with both single and dual-screen setups.

-So for basic tasks, you can expect a very small, almost a negligible, difference in performance.
+So for basic tasks, you can expect a minimal, almost negligible, difference in performance.